fluidattacks/makes/README.md

 1. Create a `main.nix` file inside `makes/example`.

-    Our goal is to create a bash script that prints `Hello from makes!`.
+    Our goal is to create a bash script that prints `Hello from makes!`, so we are going to write the following function:

     ```nix
     # /path/to/my/project/makes/example/main.nix